Today, I have something really incredible to share…

 65. High-Quality Compass

-Navigation is too critical.
+Navigation is critical.

 Getting lost is dangerous.

-Knowing where you are is the best way to reach your final destination.
 Learn how to use a compass (and keep it with you), and you’ll never get lost again.

 GPS devices run on batteries, so you can’t rely on them in a bug out situation.